Experimental Phantoms

 Phantoms are anthropomorphically shaped and loaded with tissue simulating materials for evaluation of over-the-air (OTA), specific absorption rate (SAR), and MRI performance, optimization of on-body and implant transceivers, and validation of simulations.
 The IT'IS Foundation develops customized phantoms together with SPEAG, and is an active contributor to the CTIA (American Wireless Association) OTA certification standards.
 Drawing from a wide range of recipes for tissue simulating liquids (TSL) and media, in-house manufacturing capabilities and collaborations with various plastic prototyping and manufacturing companies, and a wide range of characterization equipment, IT'IS leads phantom development for new technologies such as GPS and 5G, as well as functionalized phantoms for customized assessments.

 The group's fabrication capabilities include a high precision mechanical shop and access to a variety of materials and production methods from injection molding to 3D printing.
-The IT'IS exposure assessment laboratories are equipped with the most advanced tools, including the latest DASY6 RX90L with DASY52NEO licenses, and a wide range of specialized probes.
+The IT'IS exposure assessment laboratories are equipped with the most advanced tools, including the latest DASY8 RX90L, and a wide range of specialized probes.
 Together with SPEAG, the IT'IS foundation has developed the DAK and DAK-TL tools to characterize the dielectric properties of tissues as well as tissue simulating materials.
-With more than 100 SemCAD/Sim4Life licenses, including the Virtual Population 3.x and multiple animal models, and several High Performance Computers (HPC) ranging from Graphics Processing Unit (GPU) clusters to supercomputers, our interdisciplinary research team can produced simulation-aided phantom designs for target applications – while ensuring compliance to national and international standards.
+With more than 100 SemCAD/Sim4Life licenses, including the Virtual Population 3.x/4.x and multiple animal models, and several High Performance Computers (HPC) ranging from Graphics Processing Unit (GPU) clusters to supercomputers, our interdisciplinary research team can produced simulation-aided phantom designs for target applications – while ensuring compliance to national and international standards.

 Select Customized Research Projects of the Past Years